-If the court grants an extension but does not commence the trial on the merits before the required date for dismissal, the court shall dismiss the suit.
-The court may not grant an additional extension that extends the suit beyond the required date for dismissal.
+If the court grants an extension but does not commence the trial on the merits before the required date for dismissal, the court's jurisdiction over the suit is terminated and the suit is automatically dismissed without a court order.
 Tex.
 Fam.
 Code § 263.401(c).